 As the trial opened, Judge John Plumstead almost immediately mentioned my sexual orientation to the Jury, a fact that he would remind them of occasionally throughout the five-day trial, including in his sentencing, nor did the prosecution waste any time on mentioning my political activism.
 One of the Ham&High articles shows a video of me protesting white supremacy, consumerism and capitalist terrorism as a part of my trial file.

-Considering the police had absolutely no physical evidence, seemed totally disinterested in the fact that I had been sexually assaulted, (a fact I told them the day of my initial arrest on the 5th of March 2015) the prosecution was successful at making “suggestions” a tactic in English and Welsh courts.
+Considering the police had absolutely no physical evidence, seemed totally disinterested in the fact that I had been sexually misused, (a fact I told them the day of my initial arrest on the 5th of March 2015) the prosecution was successful at making “suggestions” a tactic in English and Welsh courts.
 “I suggest that you are devious … I am not here to question your qualifications … We are not here to talk about Freud but fraud,” prosecuting barrister Martin Hooper stated gleefully.
 In the ultra-conservative English Home County of Hertfordshire, going up against a powerful local family with deep connections to the elite, I was not surprised at the array of forces against me.
 I did underestimate them.
 I represented myself, for very personal and political reasons.
-I spoke directly to the Jury; however, the idea that I could not be sexually assaulted by a woman, which became the central, and only part, of the prosecution’s case, as the evidence whittled down to nothing, stuck with the Jury.
+I spoke directly to the Jury; however, the idea that I could not be sexually misused by a woman, which became the central, and only part, of the prosecution’s case, as the evidence whittled down to nothing, stuck with the Jury.
 I could tell they didn’t believe me.
 A man in the Jury laughed when I said what happened.
 The night before deliberation I told Alexander Verney-Elliott that I knew I would get three years.
 I smoked an American Spirit cigarette as we spoke next to the closed gate of Saint George’s gardens, he cried for the first time since the trial began, and then we held each other in the dark outside our flat.